Cash-strapped communities have a message for corporations that promised jobs in return for tax breaks: A deal's a deal.

 "We know that there are more clawbacks getting triggered because more deals are falling short," said Greg LeRoy, executive director of Good Jobs First, who has written extensively on clawbacks.

 It's unclear exactly how much is being recovered because nobody collects comprehensive statistics on clawbacks, LeRoy and others say.
-States that keep do statistics only track their own deals, not those initiated by local governments.
+States that do keep statistics track only their own deals, not those initiated by local governments.
 Communities also may revoke the entire abatement or only a portion of it, while others sometimes simply rule out future abatements, LeRoy said.

 Finally, some communities crack down on companies quietly, out of concern that they could scare off other potential employers, LeRoy said.
-He said that fear persists even thought there is no evidence that having or enforcing clawbacks poisons the business climate.
+He said that fear persists even though there is no evidence that having or enforcing clawbacks poisons the business climate.

 "We were told that we were going to ruin Topeka's ability to attract businesses; we'd give Topeka a black eye," said James Crowl, assistant county counselor in Shawnee County, where last year officials approved a settlement that calls for Target to pay $200,000 a year for 10 years after failing to create as many jobs as it had agreed to.